Mbtj/mbtj/README.md

 ![Banner](/banner.png)

 Hi, my name is Michael, but you can also call me TJ.
 I am a full stack developer and recent graduate from Lighthouse Lab's [Web development Bootcamp](https://www.lighthouselabs.ca/en/web-development-bootcamp).
+My focus is to help create a world where we can have people's essential needs more accessible with the help of technology.

 ## Stats